-H8, Land south of Durford Road Design Principles: Delivery Considerations: This site is allocated for housing to meet the needs of an ageing population (see Housing Policy HP3) Protect and enhance views to the South Downs from the existing residential area of Harrier Way.
+Design Principles: Delivery Considerations: This site is allocated for housing to meet the needs of an ageing population (see Housing Policy HP3).
+Protect and enhance views to the South Downs from the existing residential area of Harrier Way.
 Contain formalised wedges of public space to draw the landscape into the residential development.
 Multiple points of access from Harrier Way and the existing lane to the north.
 Provide frontage to the public space and landscape beyond.
 Land to the north of this site is allocated as employment land and appropriate mitigation should be incorporated to reduce the impact on H8.
 The site is ecologically sensitive and will require careful consideration of biodiversity issues.
-The low density reflects the fact that some parts of the site may not be developable due to ecological constraints.
-However, a larger number of dwellings may be accommodated if the planning authority is content that ecological constraints have been met.
-Maximum density should not exceed 28 dph.
-Provision of a connection to the nearest point of adequate capacity in the sewerage network, as advised by Southern Water Ensure future access to the existing sewerage infrastructure for maintenance and upsizing purposes.
+The number of dwellings and scale of the full development will be determined through the development management process in consideration of landscape impact on the SDNP and opportunities will be taken for the restoration and management of habitats as part of the scheme.
+Provision of a connection to the nearest point of adequate capacity in the sewerage network, as advised by Southern Water.
+Additional local sewerage infrastructure would be required to accommodate development in this location.
+Ensure future access to the existing sewerage infrastructure for maintenance and upsizing purposes.
 See also proposed mitigation measures detailed at Appendix G of the Sustainability Appraisal.
-Approximate Density: 15 dph Indicative no. of dwellings: 48
+Mineral Resource information will be required prior to development (see section 12.2).
+Approximate density: N/A Indicative number of dwellings: minimum of 48 dwellings